hassannihal/ImpactNet/ReadMe.md

 ## Scope Limitation
 ImpactNet currently focuses on data relevant to Higher Education in India.
 To expand its utility, additional datasets such as those from healthcare, poverty alleviation, and environmental sectors can be incorporated by providing their respective URLs or uploading their PDFs.

-## Future Scope
+## Potential Future Scope
-The roadmap for ImpactNet includes several exciting enhancements:
+The roadmap for ImpactNet includes:
 - **Broadening Data Sources**: Incorporating a wider array of data related to CSR, including sectors like healthcare, poverty, and environmental sustainability.
 - **Enhanced Interactivity**: Integrating the stream content generation capabilities of Gemini 1.5 Pro to enhance user interactions.
 - **Usage Controls**: Introducing rate limits to prevent misuse and ensure fair access to all users.